Best 3D Printer of 2021

 Our Print Capabilities metric evaluates the extent of what you can do with these products.
 We ranked and scored each model based on their build volume, build plate, the types of filament each model is compatible with, the types of cooling, as well as the different software programs, or slicers, that can be used with each machine.

-Tieing for the top spot, the Creality 3D CR-10S Pro V2, the Creality 3D CR-10S, and the Creality 3D CR-10 V2 all have exceptionally full-featured set of printing capabilities.
+The Creality 3D CR-10S Pro V2, the Creality 3D CR-10S, and the Creality 3D CR-10 V2 all have exceptionally full-featured set of printing capabilities.
 These machines all have both a layer and extruder cooling fan, with a maximum extruder temperature of 260°C. They're not restricted to proprietary filaments and are compatible with any 1.75mm part that fits that temperature profile.
 These printers all have a heated bed and are compatible with a handful of slicers, including Cura, Simplify 3D, Creality's proprietary software, and many others.
-These three printers all have a massive build volume, measuring in at a whopping 300x300x400mm (11.81x11.81x15.75in) — more than enough capacity for all the cosplayers out there to print an entire helmet in one go.
+These three printers all have a massive build volume, measuring in at a whopping 300x300x400mm (11.81x11.81x15.75in) — more than enough capacity for all the cosplayers out there attempting to print an entire helmet in one go.

 Next are the Creality 3D Ender 3 Pro and the Ultimaker 2+ with their excellent set of printing capabilities.
 The Ultimaker 2+ utilized the standard edition of Cura — our favorite of the free slicers — and is compatible with Simplify3D.
 It has a decently large build volume at 223x223x205mm.
 We did have some minimal bed adhesion issues on the heated borosilicate glass print surface, mainly with ABS.
 It is compatible with an extensive array of generic filaments, such as PLA, ABS, PC, Nylon, or any filament that has a print temperature below 260°C, and it has two layer cooling fans.